segment-boneyard/nightmare/Readme.md

 #### .cookies.set(cookies)

-Set multiple cookies at once. `cookies` is an array of `cookie` objects.
+Sets multiple cookies at once. `cookies` is an array of `cookie` objects.
 Take a look at the `.cookies.set(cookie)` documentation above for a better idea of what `cookie` should look like.

 #### .cookies.clear([name])

-Clear a cookie for the current domain.
+Clears a cookie for the current domain.
 If `name` is not specified, all cookies for the current domain will be cleared.

 ```js
 nightmare